Equidistant Polarizing Transforms: Polarizing Transforms

 for $q=4$ and 4-PSK signal set.
 Hence, the distance spectrum upper bound of the standard transform is

 and it is reduced to the following upper bound by using the optimized transform for 4-PSK signal set.

 It is easy to notice that (\ref{pe0}) is greater than (\ref{pe1}).
+The performance of this method is compared with the set partitioned binary polar codes for multilevel coding in Section \ref{S_simulation_result}.

 We also notice that the \textsl{equidistant transform} does not exist for $q=4$ and 4-PSK signal set.
 In the next section, we will propose a new signal set for $q=4$ in 2-dimensions to design the equidistant transform with the distance spectrum $N({d_{min}})=q-1=3$, and the minimum distance $d_{min}=\sqrt{\frac{2}{3}\sum_{k=1}^{3}\|s_k-s_0\|^2}=2.31$. \end{myexample}

 \begin{myexample}[Equidistant Polarizing Transforms for q = 3] To design the equidistant transform, $q=3$ and 3-PSK signal set is the special case by the help of its following property:

 for all $j\neq j'$.
 The distance spectrum is $N(d_{min})=2$, and the minimum distance is $d_{min}=2.449\sqrt{E_s}$ for all possible polarization transforms, and hence, all polarizing transforms are equidistant for 3-PSK signal set. \end{myexample}